 To set up encryption at rest for this scenario, you will need Admin privileges.
-You will need access to both MarkLogic Admin Interface and Query Console.
+You will need access to both the MarkLogic Server Admin Interface and Query Console.

-To run through the example, perform the steps in each sections.
+To run through the example, perform the steps in each section.

 14.6.1.
 Set Up Encryption Example